Internal Wasserstein Distance for Adversarial Attack and Defense: Notation and Motivations

-{Note that while the Wasserstein distance has been widely used in GANs, it is non-trivial to apply it to conduct adversarial attack, since the Wasserstein distance between two samples in Eqn.~(\ref{def:WD}) is difficult to be defined without defining their distributions.
-To this end, \cite{wong2019wasserstein} and \cite{icmlWuWY20} directly model it as the moving pixel mass from one whole image to another.
-However, they focus on the changes of global pixels, which may result in a large Wasserstein distance when the internal patch of the image transforms, \eg swapping the internal patch with each other.}
+Here, {we consider $1$-Wasserstein distance} following \cite{WGAN}.
+Concretely, the 1-Wasserstein distance has a well-defined dual formulation and can be developed in WGAN \cite{WGAN} using the Kantorovich-Rubinstein duality \cite{villani2008optimal}. {Note that while the Wasserstein distance has been widely used in GANs, it is non-trivial to apply it to conduct adversarial attack, since the Wasserstein distance between two samples in Eqn.~(\ref{def:WD}) is difficult to be defined without defining their distributions.
+To this end, some methods \cite{wong2019wasserstein,icmlWuWY20} model it as the moving pixel mass from one whole image to another with EMD distance, which, however, may fail to measure the similarity of images when the internal patch of the image transforms, \eg swapping the internal patch.}